-FC Storm is a year-round soccer program.
-We play in two distinct league seasons; fall and spring.
-Teams are formed in late spring, typically end of May and early June) though an open tryout process that all prospective players, including current Storm players, attend.
+FC Storm is a year-round competitive soccer program.
+Teams are formed in late May through an open tryout process that all prospective players, including current Storm players, attend.
 All of our teams follow the same basic schedule during the fall and spring season.
-Here is general overview

-Tryouts – all players are required to attend tryouts.
-Current players are not guaranteed a place on next season’s team.
-Tryouts are run by our coaching staff.
+Tryouts – all interested players are required to attend 1 to 2 nights of tryouts.
+Tryouts are run by our professional coaching staff.

 June and July

 No formal training.
-Teams will often hold pick up games during the summer, either as a team or as part of an age group.
-In some cases boys and girls may play together
+Teams often hold pick-up games either as a team or as part of an age group.

 August through October

 League play runs from the end of August until the end of October.
-Our teams play in either the Greater Cincinnati Soccer League or the Buckeye Premier Youth Soccer League.
+FC Storm teams typically play in either the Greater Cincinnati Soccer League or the Buckeye Premier Youth Soccer League.

 Most teams participate in 2 or 3 tournaments in the fall.
 Some teams choose to travel to an out of town tournament where they will spend the weekend.